awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

   + You can't apply a custom parameter group to the global database cluster while you're performing a major version upgrade of that Aurora global database\.
 You create your custom parameter groups in each Region of the global cluster and you apply them manually to the Regional clusters after the upgrade\.
   + With an Aurora global database based on Aurora MySQL, you can't perform an in\-place upgrade from Aurora MySQL version 2 to version 3 if the `lower_case_table_names` parameter is turned on\.
 For more information on the methods that you can use, see [Major version upgrades](aurora-global-database-upgrade.md#aurora-global-database-upgrade.major)\.
   + With an Aurora global database based on Aurora PostgreSQL, you can't perform a major version upgrade of the Aurora DB engine if the recovery point objective \(RPO\) feature is turned on\.
 For information about the RPO feature, see [Managing RPOs for Aurora PostgreSQL–based global databases](aurora-global-database-disaster-recovery.md#aurora-global-database-manage-recovery)\.
+  + With an Aurora global database based on Aurora MySQL, you can't perform a minor version upgrade from version 3\.01 or 3\.02 to 3\.03 or higher by using the standard process\.
+For details about the process to use, see [Upgrading Aurora MySQL by modifying the engine version](AuroraMySQL.Updates.Patching.md#AuroraMySQL.Updates.Patching.ModifyEngineVersion)\.

   For information about upgrading an Aurora global database, see [Upgrading an Amazon Aurora global database](aurora-global-database-upgrade.md)\.
 + You can't stop or start the Aurora DB clusters in your Aurora global database individually\.
 To learn more, see [Stopping and starting an Amazon Aurora DB cluster](aurora-cluster-stop-start.md)\.